-Learning and Experimenting Aims How did we learn and experiment?
-1) Increased delegation of authority and responsibility to perform day-to-day tasks expected of all unit managers.
-Greater delegation of authority me free up time for strategic engagem benefit to Twaweza prior to his de the management team, who exerc responsibility, it allowed for this to to shaping the future of the organi ent that would be of parture.
-Together with ised greater be a time dedicated 2) Additionally, using reverse logic in our day-to-day activities, starting with the goals we aim to achieve, The reverse logic framework was u methodology for our November Ar nual Planning Retreat

-- and working backwards to identify our starting points. - and was met by the team with great appreciation.
+- Greater delegation of authority meant the Head could free up time for strategic engagement that would be of benefit to Twaweza prior to his departure.
+Together with the management team, who exercised greater responsibility, it allowed for this to be a time dedicated to shaping the future of the organization. - 2) The reverse logic framework was used as a planning methodology for our November Annual Planning Retreat and was met by the team with great appreciation.
 Though the task was a mammoth one, staff were able to comprehend why this way of planning makes sense, and the 2015 Annual Plan was developed using this thinking.